cotes2020/jekyll-theme-chirpy/_posts/2020-10-26-we-moved-to-jekyll.md

 ## Why use Jekyll and Azure Static Web App?
 The biggest advantage of Jekyll is that it supports HTML, Javascript, and CSS and generates static sites.
 This means that it is blazing fast since there are no computing or database lookups needed anymore.
 The second big advantage is that it is not PHP and so I can easily change everything to my liking.
 The next advantage is the simple integration with Azure Static App.
 The deployment gets created, more or less, automatically and I have full control over the whole process.

 I am fortunate that I have readers from all over the world.
 So far, they all had to connect to a server in Europe.
 With Azure Static Web App, my blog gets replicated on five servers the US, Europe, and Asia which reduces the latency for none Europeans.
 I only have Google Analytics data for a couple of days but so far the average page load time went down by 52%.
 The further the user is away, the bigger the performance increase is.
-For example, the page load time for US based users decreased by 76%.
+For example, the page load time for US-based users decreased by 76%.

 ## How to migrate from WordPress to Jekyll
 Migrating from WordPress to Jekyll is easy, in theory.
 I used the Jekyll Exporter plugin to export my posts and pictures.
 The problem is, that the plugin only works when there are no other plugins active.
 I am using around 10 plugins and deactivating them took around 30 min and gave me many 404 and 500 error pages.
 It was a bit annoying but also made me happy to leave WordPress behind.
 Once I had my posts and pictures, I was surprised how well the export was.
 All posts got converted to markdown and could already be used.
 I edited mainly the images so they don't use the WordPress CSS classes anymore and look nice on mobile and desktop and removed some boiler-plate text.
 It took me a couple of hours and some regex to get everything cleaned up.